NREL/floris/docs/index.rst

 - `master <https://github.com/NREL/FLORIS/tree/master>`_ - Stable
   release corresponding to a specific version number.
 - `develop <https://github.com/NREL/FLORIS/tree/dev>`_ - Latest
   updates including bug fixes and improvements.
-See :ref:`changelog` for details.

 These can be cloned (i.e. downloaded) directly from GitHub with one of the following commands: